sdcarter/cat-weight-tracker/.amazonq/rules/project-context.md

 - Security best practices
 - Accessibility

+## Development Practices

+- Everything is done via docker container
+- Do not perform pip, npm, pgsql or other commands locally
+- Perform all operations inside of a development container

 When suggesting changes or additions to the codebase, consider how they align with the existing architecture and development priorities.